-The ICM includes four Ethernet ports and a built-in wireless access point (WAP) that can be configured in a variety of ways to meet the customer's needs (see Figure 74).
-Some of the most common ICM network configurations can be selected directly from the TracPhone V7-HTS web interface.
+The ICM includes four Ethernet ports and a built-in wireless access point (WAP) that can be configured in a variety of ways to meet the customer's needs (see Figure 62).
+Some of the most common ICM network configurations can be selected directly from the TracPhone V3-HTS web interface.
 Follow these steps to select one of these configurations.
 If the customer requires a custom configuration, please contact KVH Network Services at networkservices@kvh.com.
-If you need to connect a Media Server for IP-MobileCastTM service, see "Optional Media Server for IP-MobileCast" on page 44.

 NOTE: The customer may also change the ICM's network configuration at the mini-VSAT Manager (go to www.mykvh.com).
-To access myKVH, the customer will need to log in with the username and password provided by KVH at the time of activation.
+To access the mini-VSAT Manager, the customer will need to log in with the username and password provided by KVH at the time of activation.